 Richard Mille introduced its first in-house automatic tourbillon movement in 2018 – and against all expectations, it was housed in a watch made by a woman for women: the RM 71-01.
 And while this watch is about as technical and high-performance as it gets, it is simultaneously so beautiful it takes the breath away.

 There is probably nowhere in the world you will find more information on the juxtaposition of tennis and wristwatches than right here at Quill & Pad.
 Unless, that is, you are an ardent follower of Miguel Seabra.
 In this article, Elizabeth interviews Miguel on the current state of tennis and timepieces, including new sponsorships, strategies, and Rolex’s recent patronage of the U.S. Open.

-With the FIFA World Cup still feverishly underway, I’d like to take a brief look at ten – well, eleven – of the most interesting soccer-related timepieces.
+With the FIFA World Cup 2014 long finished, Elizabeth takes a brief look at ten – well, eleven – of the most interesting soccer-related timepieces.
 Among these are the Audemars Piguet Royal Oak Leo Messi and Richard Mille’s RM 11-01 Roberto Mancini.
 Flip through the list and see which is your favorite.

 Thanks to a recently implemented product strategy for road cars, McLaren has begun making them much more accessible for normal street driving.
 And the 570s is one of these: a McLaren for non-professional lovers of great cars.
 Go on a test drive with Elizabeth right here!

 The Mutua Madrid Open is a young tournament; it crowned just its thirteenth winner on May 11, 2014.
 This winner happens to be world number one Rafael Nadal.
 And Nadal was wearing an evolution of the groundbreaking ultra-light RM 027.
 In lightness as in its $690,000 price tag, this watch breaks all kinds of records.